 Charles and Dorothy Maddin Graduate Fellowship in Analytical Chemistry

 Charles and Dorothy Maddin met at Howard Payne College when they were freshmen.
 Dorothy recalls that Charlie was the most handsome young man she knew.
 Dorothy grew up in Luling, Texas, and Charlie in Vernon, Texas.
 Charlie served in the Army for one year, stationed in Japan to serve in the occupation force and relieve the US soldiers who were already there.
 Charlie returned to his studies at Howard Payne College with Dorothy in Brownwood, Texas.
 Following her graduation in math and secondary education as valedictorian, they married on August 19, 1948.
-Charlie and Dorothy moved to Austin where Charlie continued his studies at The University of Texas at Austin.
+Charlie and Dorothy moved to Austin where Charlie enrolled at The University of Texas at Austin.

 Charlie originally planned on studying pre-med, but he took an aptitude test that indicated he would enjoy becoming a forest ranger.
 Though he did not pursue forestry, with the support and encouragement of Dr. Stanley H. Simonsen, a UT chemistry professor, Charlie switched from pre-med into chemistry.
 Later Charlie graded papers for Dr. Simonsen and worked every problem in the textbook that Simonson used.
 Charlie later worked with Dr. Gilbert Ayres on a contract with the Air Force working on low alloy elements.
 Charlie also researched and wrote reports for the Atomic Energy Commission before earning his PhD in chemistry.
 He still has his UT textbooks.